Tory MPs criticise ‘extraordinary’ decision to invite China to Queen’s funeral - NewsBreak

 The Chinese leader is currently meeting Russian president Vladimir Putin at a summit in Uzbekistan.

-In response to the letter from MPs and peers, Downing Street said: “First and foremost it is for the Palace on the invite list, this is inviting heads of state, world leaders to the funeral of Her Majesty so it is for them to set out the guest list.

-“And as a convention those we have diplomatic relations with are invited in the main.”

-The UN recently published an assessment of human rights concerns linked with the Xinjiang region of China, and concluded “serious” violations had been committed there linked to Beijing’s so-called counter-terror and counter-extremism policies.
+The UN recently published an assessment of human rights concerns linked with the Xinjiang region of China, and concluded “serious human rights violations have been committed” there linked to Beijing’s so-called counter-terror and counter-extremism policies.

-As foreign secretary, and during her summer-long campaign to become Prime Minister, Liz Truss pushed for a hard line against the Chinese Government.

-“I don’t know whether it’s a conspiracy or cock up.
-You cannot have a golden age, normal relations, with a country which has now been exposed as committing the sorts of atrocities that it has, not least the genocide against the Uighurs.”

-Asked if he wanted the invite to be rescinded, he said: “Yes.”

-In their letter, the parliamentarians say they have written to Foreign Secretary James Cleverly to express their concerns.
+In the letter, the parliamentarians say they have written to Foreign Secretary James Cleverly to express their concerns.

 “It is also particularly inappropriate given that seven parliamentarians including ourselves remain sanctioned by the Chinese Government and you along with the Lords Speaker have quite rightly barred the Chinese Ambassador from attending the Palace of Westminster whilst these unjustified sanctions remain in place,” they write.